 Now it’s time to bring you the details of Michael Jai White’s workout routines.

 Michael Jai White's Workout Routine

-Michael Jai White has a rigorous exercise plan that involves a lot of weight training split into three body areas.
+Michael Jai White has a rigorous exercise plan that involves a lot of classical weight training split into three body areas.

 Day 1: Chest/Shoulders/Triceps